EVORA-project/evora-ontology/models/docs/Certification.md

 # Class: Certification (Certification)

-_Assurance given by an independent certification body that a product, service or system meets the requirements of a standard_
+_Assurance given by an independent certification body that a product, service or system meets the requirements of a standard._